-Baylies was the representative for Massachusetts’s 10th congressional district and was an Anti Jacksonian.
+Baylies was the representative for Massachusetts’s 10th congressional district as an Anti Jacksonian.
 He served from 1833 to 1835.

 He was previously the representative for Massachusetts’s 8th congressional district as a Federalist from 1815 to 1817; the representative for Massachusetts’s 7th congressional district as a Federalist from 1813 to 1815; and the representative for Massachusetts’s 7th congressional district as a Federalist from 1809 to 1811.